 Advanced Drafting Strategies for Transactional Attorneys (1.5)

-This program teaches mid-level and senior associates advanced transactional drafting skills including i) analyzing key deal terms in an email to a client; (ii) avoiding ambiguity in drafting indemnification clauses; and (iii) defining contract terms to protect your client.
-To make the challenges relevant, they draw on recent contract disputes including the Second Circuit’s interpretation of a disputed indemnification provision related to Madonna’s hit song “Vogue” and whether the Reserved Rights section of Quentin Tarantino's contract with Miramax gives him the right to make NFTs from Pulp Fiction.
+This program teaches mid-level and senior associates advanced transactional drafting skills including i) protecting your client by clarifying rights, responsibilities, and duties; (ii) revising defined terms to limit scope and avoid ambiguity; and (iii) avoiding ambiguity in drafting indemnification clauses.
+To make the challenges relevant, they draw on recent contract disputes including the fascinating question of whether hard seltzer qualifies as “Beer” and the Second Circuit’s interpretation of a disputed indemnification provision related to Madonna’s hit song “Vogue.”

 The Art of Effective Legal Writing for Summer Associates (1.5/2)